Our know-how is based on several complementary approaches to ensure the continuity of services and the security of our clients' information systems.

-The aim of the cyber-malware is to demand a ransom from you in order to give you back access, not only to your data, but also sometimes to your servers.
+One of the cyber-malware’s objectives is financial, by demanding a ransom in order to give you back access not only to your data, but sometimes also to your servers.

 The best way to manage a crisis is to be prepared for it

-This type of incident can have disastrous consequences on a company’s activities, affecting in particular the motivation of its staff, its customers, its assets and its reputation.
-SIFARIS supports you in this crisis situation.
+Such incidents can have disastrous consequences for a company’s activities, affecting the motivation of its staff, its customers, its assets and its reputation.
+SIFARIS can support you in this crisis situation.

-Expert support can be a key element in the management of crisis situations and a valuable aid in negotiating and minimising the risks involved in this type of incident.
-Managing a crisis situation requires specific skills based on a dual approach: consulting and cyber protection
+Expert support can be a key element in managing crisis situations, and a valuable aid in negotiating and minimizing the risks involved.
+Managing a crisis situation requires specific skills based on a dual approach: consulting and Cyber protection.

 Support for the remediation of your information system and we help you to set up the right level of cyber protection in your company (action plan, assessment of your risks, your exposure on the Internet, state of the threat, identification of the threat, employee awareness).